cs1302uga/cs1302-ce15/README.md

    We will come back to this code in a few steps.

 1. You may have noticed `cs1302-ce15.jar` in the `lib` subdirectory.
-In your notes, write down the command to list the contents as well as its output.
+Use the `jar` command along with the `-tf` and the relative path to the file to output a list of the file's contents to the terminal.
+In your notes, write down the name of the class file contained in the jar file.
 The API documentation for the compiled code contained in this file can be found [here](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce15-api/).

 1. Examine the [`ArrayUtility.sort(T[])`](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce15-api/cs1302/util/ArrayUtility.html#sort-T:A-)
    method overload in the `cs1302.util.ArrayUtility` API documentation.
-Actually read the documentation.
+Read the full paragraph under the "Method Detail" section.

    In your notes, answer the following:

    1. What is the complete signature for this method?
    1. What is the datatype and role of each method parameter?
    1. Suppose you want to parameterize `T` (i.e., replace it with some specific type).
       What requirement must that type satisfy?
-   1. What other questions do you have related to this method?

 1. Let's be confident that `ArrayUtility.sort` works as advertised.
 Modify your `Driver` class to print out the contents of the `strings` array _before_ and _after_ calling `ArrayUtility.sort` on it.
+You may find it helpful to write a generic static method in the `Driver` class that prints an array of any type.
+Also, don't forget to put the jar file on your classpath!

    * Be sure to compile and run your driver to test it.
    * **As you go, stage and commit your changes using Git.**
      Be sure to include a good log message.

 1. Now try to do the same thing with the `circles` array.
 When printing a `Circle`, print its radius.
-When you get a compile error, please note the following:
+When you get a compile error, please read the **entire** error message and:

-   1. What is the complete text of the error?
+   1. Summarize the error message in your notes.
    1. Why does the method compile for the `strings` array and not the `circles` array?

 1. Comment out the code that caused the error, save, then stage and commit all changes.